adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #49 I think I got it.
 I have to have a function within a function.
 First I have to setState for all the variables from the data being passed down.
 Then once all the setState(s) are set, I have to send that information using a POST-Route.
 So a function within a function.

+#50 I got IT!!!
+It works!!!
+The issue was trying to use useState again.
+So I'm using useState to pass the information from the main component to the subComponent.
+Then I tried the same useState to pass information from one subComponent to the next.
+That doesn't work.
+I had to remove the second instance of useState and simply pass the information on using variables.
+Then the POST worked perfectly!